MalindaN89/epic-learn-python-assignment/README.md

 question 3
-Parent class called Animal created with the method speak() Dog is the child class that inherit from Animal
+Parent class called Animal created with the method speak() Dog is the child class that inherit from Animal Question 4
+Dog class overide the method of speak